What is a Sprag Clutch?

 A Critical Component

-A sprag clutch works in many different applications and uses different ways to control the momentum.
-A sprag clutch is a vital component, without it the application would not function correctly.
+A sprag clutch supports many different applications to help control movement the momentum.
+It’s a vital component of many machines and without it the application would not work correctly.

 Our Sprag Clutch Product Line